 8. Polycyclic aromatic hydrocarbons (PAHs)

-A 2010 study found that black inks often contain products of combustion called polycyclic aromatic hydrocarbons (PAHs).
+A study published in Experimental Dermatology found that black inks often contain products of combustion called polycyclic aromatic hydrocarbons (PAHs).
 The PAHs included benzo(a)pyrene, which has been identified in an EPA report as "among the most potent and well-documented skin carcinogens."
-It is such a well-known carcinogen that it is employed in animal tests to grow tumors.
+It's such a well-known carcinogen that it is employed in animal tests to grow tumors.

 "Tattooing with black inks entails an injection of substantial amounts of phenol and PAHs into skin.
 Most of these PAHs are carcinogenic and may additionally generate deleterious singlet oxygen inside the dermis when skin is exposed to UVA (e.g. solar radiation)," wrote the study authors.
 They said the PAHs could "stay lifelong in skin" and "may affect skin integrity," which could lead to skin aging and cancer.